 A. Before making choices about your retirement account, you may have questions or want to find out your account balance.
-You can do so by calling INFOLINE or visiting the Personal Savings Center at http://retirement.standard.com.
+You can call a customer service representative at 800.858.5420 or email savings@standard.com for help.
+You can also visit www.standard.com/retirement.